 Once you’ve hidden all the things that you actually use in your day-to-day life, look around and ask yourself if you’re impressed by what you see.
 Huge expanses of empty walls?
 Add tasteful photos or prints.
 Empty dresser and tabletops where your Junk once called home?
 Decorative knick-knacks and accent pieces fill holes nicely.
 Does your home still look somewhat bland?
 A well-thought out paint job will make rooms “pop.”

 A huge trick known to all stagers is that space and light—two things coveted by buyers—can be manipulated.
 Walk into any model home in a new development and you will see the same things: Light colored wood and fabrics.
 Glass tabletops.
 Enough mirrors on closet doors and throughout the home to frighten every vampire within a two-mile radius.
 Sheer window treatments.
 And lights.
 Lots of lights.
-Recessed lights, hall lights, tabletop lamps, under-cabinet fixtures, stovetop lights, all lit up like a frat boy on prom night.
+Recessed lights, hall lights, tabletop lamps, under-cabinet fixtures, stovetop lights, all lit like a frat boy on a Friday night.
 The mirrors and glass tops make rooms look bigger.
 Light furniture fools the eye into thinking the room is larger.
 And everybody loves a bright, happy home.

 Most of the tips above are easy to implement with just a few hours of labor and thought.
 The benefits are two-fold: a neat home looks bigger, and a neat home tells buyers that the things they can’t see, such as the plumbing, wiring and major home systems, are probably well-maintained by the neat-freak owners.
 An additional benefit if you’re selling your home is that buyers are inherently inclined to do as little as possible once they move in, and your pristine house may be worth more to them than the same model down the street where there are actual signs of life in the home.